lastmeta/maestro_tcl/docs/readme.md

 **sleep always** - Tells Maestro to discover how indexes are changed by each action.
 (See Rule Formats below).

+**sleep regions** - Tells Maestro to organize every state-to-state transition into large scale regions indexed by average signatures of average representations for each region.

 **from user to s.1 message _** - Using this format the user can send messages to anything on the Maestro network, including, (as in this example) the simulation script.

 **debug wait** {milliseconds} - Tells Maestro to wait a minimum of milliseconds in between sending messages.